matijapiskorec/archlinux-usb/xrandr.md

 xrandr --output VGA1 --left-of DP3
 ```

+Sometimes upon startup the DP3 display is at the minimum brightness and cannot be made brighter with the command above.
+This is usually fixed by turning off the LVDS1 display with the command above.
+After that you can adjust the brihgtness of the DP3 display.

 ## Connecting to HDMI output

 To connect to the external HDMI output (check the exact name of your HDMI output with `xrandr`):